Coat of arms of the Netherlands: The Dutch Republic

 The lion, as representing the Burgundian Netherlands, first appears as a crest on the tomb of Philip the Handsome.
 Later Charles V added the sword.
-The arrows were used, on coins etc., since the early 16th century to represent the Seventeen Provinces in the Low Countries under control of Charles V. In 1578, during the Eighty Years' War, the States General ordered a new great seal representing the lion, the sword and the 17 arrows combined.
+The arrows were used on coins etc. since the early 16th century to represent the Seventeen Provinces in the Low Countries under the control of Charles V. In 1578, during the Eighty Years' War, the States General ordered a new great seal representing the lion, the sword and the 17 arrows combined.
 Although only seven provinces remained free from Spain, this seal stayed in use until 1795.

-After the completion of its forming in 1584 the Republic of the Seven United Provinces used as its arms: Or a crowned lion Gules armed and langued Azure, holding in his dexter paw a sword and in the sinister paw seven arrows tight together Azure.
-The colours of this version where derived from the most important of the seven provinces, the county of Holland (its arms are still in use since being adopted by the counts of Holland c.
+After the completion of its forming in 1584, the Republic of the Seven United Provinces used as its arms: Or a crowned lion Gules armed and langued Azure, holding in his dexter paw a sword and in the sinister paw seven arrows tight together Azure.
+The colours of this version were derived from the most important of the seven provinces, the county of Holland (its arms are still in use since being adopted by the counts of Holland c.
 1198).

 After c.
-1668 the colours where reversed and the arms became Gules a crowned lion Or armed and langued Azure holding in his dexter paw a sword Argent hilted Or and in the sinister paw seven arrows Argent pointed and tight together Or.
+1668 the colours were reversed, and the arms became Gules a crowned lion Or armed and langued Azure holding in his dexter paw a sword Argent hilted Or and in the sinister paw seven arrows Argent pointed and tight together Or.

 The arrows symbolize the seven provinces that made up the Republic, the sword the determination to defend their liberty, and the coronet their sovereignty.